-- Colonoscopy has no minimum or maximum age limitation and is covered once every 120 months (10 years) for patients not at high risk, or 48 months after a previous flexible sigmoidoscopy for patients who are not at high risk for colorectal cancer, and once every 24 months for high risk patients after a previous screening colonoscopy or barium enema. - Flexible sigmoidoscopy for patients 45 years and older.
+Services that are covered for you What you must pay when you get these services Colorectal cancer screening Colonoscopy has no minimum or maximum age limitation and is covered once every 120 months (10 years) for patients not at high risk, or 48 months after a previous flexible sigmoidoscopy for patients who are not at high risk for colorectal cancer, and once every 24 months for high-risk patients after a previous screening colonoscopy or barium enema.
+Flexible sigmoidoscopy for patients 45 years and older.
 Once every 120 months for patients not at high risk after the patient received a screening colonoscopy.
-Once every 48 months for high risk patients from the last flexible sigmoidoscopy or barium enema. - Screening fecal-occult blood tests for patients 45 years and older.
-Once every 12 months. - Multitarget stool DNA for patients 45 to 85 years of age and not meeting high risk criteria.
-Once every 3 years. - Blood-based Biomarker Tests for patients 45 to 85 years of age and not meeting high risk criteria.
-Once every 3 years. - Barium Enema as an alternative to colonoscopy for patients at high risk and 24 months since the last screening barium enema or the last screening colonoscopy. - Barium Enema as an alternative to flexible sigmoidoscopy for patient not at high risk and 45 years or older.
-Once at least 48 months following the last screening barium enema or screening flexible sigmoidoscopy.

-Colorectal cancer screening tests include a follow-on screening colonoscopy after a Medicare covered non-invasive stool-based colorectal cancer screening test returns a positive result.
+Once every 48 months for high-risk patients for thigh risk patients from the last flexible sigmoidoscopy or barium enema.
+Screening fecal-occult blood tests for patients 45 years and older.
+Once every 12 months.
+Multitarget stool DNA for patients 45 to 85 years of age and not meeting high-risk criteria.
+Once every 3 years.
+Blood-based Biomarker Tests for patients 45 to 85 years of age and not meeting high-risk criteria.
+Once every 3 years.
+Bloud-based Biomarker Tests for patients at thigh risk and 24 months since the last screening barium enema or the last screening colonoscopy.
+Barium Enema as an alternative to colonoscopy for patients at high risk and 24 months since the last screening barium enema or screening flexible sigmoidoscopy.
+Colorectal cancer screening tests include a follow-on screening colonoscopy.
 There is no coinsurance, copayment, or deductible for a Medicare-covered colorectal cancer screening exam.
 If your doctor finds and removes a polyp or other tissue during the colonoscopy or flexible sigmoidoscopy, the screening exam becomes a diagnostic exam, and you pay no coinsurance, copayment or deductible.